mongoid/mongoid-shell/README.md

 Compatibility
 -------------

-This gem supports Mongoid 3, 4 and 5 beta.
+This gem supports Mongoid 3, 4 and 5.

 Supported Commands
 ------------------